Trekking in Kashmir covered with green lush mountains and grassland surroundings, river accompanying on the side.

 It is a short trek mainly of 2 days and for locals, it’s of not even for a day (I did in 1 day but in a hotchpotch).
 The lake is situated at a height of 14,107ft (Via Indianexpress) above sea level.
 It’s a 12km trek starting from Aru in Pahalgam.

-Although a lot of info couldn’t be found of Katarnag lake on the search engine ( As seen in the screenshot below ).
+Although a lot of info couldn’t be found on Katarnag lake trek on the search engine ( As seen in the screenshot below ).

 The trek starts from Aru Valley which is in Pahalgam town, district Anantnag.